goostengine/goost/README.md

 | [Geometry](doc/geometry/README.md) | Geometry methods to perform polygon boolean operations, offsetting, decomposition. |
 | [Physics](doc/physics/README.md)   | Shape casting class.                                                               |

+There are also some modules which can be compiled alongside of the extension, see below for details.

 ## Installation

 Before installing, you must be able to